Helping all students explore, advance, and succeed with the technical skills of the future

 CS First is a free computer science curriculum for students ages 9-14 that makes coding easy to teach and fun to learn.
 Students learn collaboration and core computer science concepts as they create their own projects.
 Educators lead the way with easy-to-use lesson plans, tutorials, activities, and resources.

-Code Next is a free computer science education program that meets Black, Latinx and Indigenous high school students in their own communities, and provides the skills and inspiration they need for rewarding careers in computer science-related fields.
-Code Next reaches over three thousand students per year through an online program and physical labs and nearly 90% of recent 12th grade participants are now majoring in STEM fields.
+Code Next is a free, computer science education program that meets Black, Latinx and Indigenous high school students in their own communities, and provides the skills and inspiration they need for rewarding careers in computer science-related fields.
+Code Next reaches 3k+ students per year through an online program and physical labs; nearly 90% of recent 12th grade participants are now majoring in STEM fields.

 Since 2004, We have awarded over $22 million in scholarships to 3,200 recipients across 150 colleges and universities.
 Our scholarship programs aim to support Black, Latinx, Indigenous, Women, Vets and students with disabilities studying computer science.

-For over 15 years, we have equipped schools, educators, and students with resources to learn and teach computer science and digital skills, and we’re committed to working alongside communities to close CS education equity gaps.
+For over 15 years, Google has equipped schools, educators, and students with resources to learn and teach computer science and digital skills, and we’re committed to working alongside communities to close CS education equity gaps.
 Since 2013, we have donated over $90 million to CS education-focused non-profit organizations.

 By 2030, 9 out of 10 jobs will require digital skills.
 We believe that every student in every school deserves to have access to the tools and skills that will set them up for success in the job market of today--and tomorrow.
 We’re making digital skills resources accessible to more teachers, so students can develop job-ready skills to jump-start careers in fast-growing fields.